OSE3Sandbox/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/TowerIntegrationGuide.md

+DISCLAIMER: The code within openshift-ansible-contrib is unsupported code that can be used in conjunction with openshift-ansible.

 # Tower Integration Guide

 This guide explains how to integrate the reference architectures within openshift-ansible-contrib/reference-architectures into Ansible Tower.
 By integrating the reference architecture playbooks into Ansible Tower it is possible to centralize and control the OpenShift infrastructure with a visual dashboard, role-based access control, job scheduling, integrated notifications and graphical inventory management.